kenzz1987/qrproject/README.md

 A Flask-based web application for creating virtual business cards with one-time QR codes.
 Each business card can generate unique QR codes that expire after a single scan, perfect for networking and contact sharing.

+Uses PostgreSQL for reliable data storage and is optimized for production deployment.

 ## 🚀 Features

 ### Virtual Business Cards 💼